agama-project/agama/doc/pxe.md

 ### Accessing the serial console

-In case of problems, you should to inspect system messages.
+In case of problems, you should inspect system messages.
 The best way is to enable the serial console by adding `console=tty0 console=ttyS0,9600` to the `append` line.
 Then, you will be able to connect using `sudo virsh console DOMAIN`.